 “Both the ethical imperatives I’ve described—“must work” and “must stay at home”—reflect noble desires, the one for talents fully used and the other for the vocation of motherhood.
 But I worry that both are too often promoted ideologically, prescribed as answers to the anxieties young women naturally feel about what they should do.
-This problem is especially pressing for those high-achieving college students I have been describing, who cannot imagine doing anything—be it career or motherhood—halfheartedly.” via No Happy Harmony by Elizabeth C. Corey
+This problemContinue reading “SHARED: “No Happy Harmony” by Elizabeth C. Corey”

+This illustration by Michelle Rial made me smile because, as I’ve hinted at recently, I deal with this fear a lot.
 I’m staring down my email inbox on a Monday morning, organizing my class workload for the week, and wondering if it’s too early to make myself a second espresso (it’s 9:30am, I think not.)Continue reading “Too Late?”

 1) Tell your story TO someone.
 Pick one person you love or admire or want to connect with, and write the whole thing directly to them —like you’re writing a letter.
 327 more words I caught this on Elizabeth Gilbert’s Instagram account last week and loved it so much that I stashed it in my “Saved”Continue reading “SHARED: How To Write by Elizabeth Gilbert — via swissmiss”